JuneOrg2020/study-player/README.md

 * It can save the volume for each sound file.
 * It can play the sound file from position that you set. <br/>
 For example, when you set the position at 00:04, if you press the playback key, this player starts from 00:04 instead of 00:00.
 * It can save the sound file with play position and play volume.
-Saved files can be played on Review Page.
+Saved files can be played on Review Page.<br />
+* This app doesn't require installation work.
+It can be used just by accessing html. <br />

 # Usage